-The upma leftovers are perfect with some boiled potatoes to make tiny little kebab like appetizers.
+The upma leftovers are perfect with some boiled potatoes to make tiny little nugget like appetizers.

 To satisfy all the flavour profiles in my house I do add a collection of vegetables and serve with almond chutney.
 One or many veggies or as many as you want from the garden works too.